Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

 #### Messages from the Game

 The game communicates with the page via the `amuGame` Javascript Object and contains data needed by the page.
 It is important to include the `amuGame` key as part of the response, which the page uses to identify responses from game.
-If a data point isn't applicable to the game, or if it refers to an event that hasn't occurred yet (such as completing the game), it should be omitted.
+For each data point, note the **strict type/s** and whether or not it is **required**.
+If a data point is not applicable to every game, or if it refers to an event that hasn't occurred yet (such as completing the game), it will not be required and should be omitted.

 | Property                           | Type                        | Description                                                                                                                                                                                                                                                                                                                                          |
 | ---------------------------------- | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |